Phnom Penh From Above.

 Phnom Penh might not be a mega city with thousands of skyscrapers like Hong Kong or Shanghai, yet it’s still a city with a lot of character.
 And the view from above is still fantastic, so I’d like to share the best spots for an overview of Cambodia‘s capital.

-If you’ve ever been to Phnom Phen you most likely visited the Central Market Phsar Thom They.
-It’s a famous art Deco landmark in the middle of the city built by a French architect around 1935.
+If you’ve ever been to Phnom Penh you most likely visited the Central Market Phsar Thom They.
+It’s a famous art Deco landmark in the center of the city built by a French architect around 1935.
 A few years ago now, the market underwent a major renovation and now gleams with new shine.

 We got another nice view down to Phnom Phen’s hustle and bustle at the “Good Luck Hotel” on Monivong Boulevard.
 We just arrived back from out motorbike trip through Cambodia and returned the bikes at the nearby rental shop “Lucky Motors”.
 When checking in, we didn’t expect anything special – we were totally exhausted and ready to crash in our room but then the sign “Rooftop Pool” in the escalator made us curious …